Show Jumping Exercises and Training with Ian Wills

 - Negotiate this straight down the middle then adjust the strides through the line again.

-Whatever activity you are taking part in make sure your tack fits and you are confident it is up to the task!
+Whatever activity you are taking part in, whether it be show jumping exercises or dressage, make sure your tack fits and you are confident it is up to the task!
 My preferred choice from the Black Country Saddles range are the Vinici Jump and Vinici Dressage saddles which fit to perfection and help provide excellent balance whether in the dressage arena or on the cross-country course.

 For more information on Black Country Saddles please telephone 01543 578 243 or visit www.blackcountrysaddles.com